yitalu/policy-bargaining-game/README.md

 The study will take you approximately 60 minutes (maximum) to complete.

 ### Register Link
-To participate in the study, register in advance by Sunday, Nov 15th, 11:59 pm.
+To participate in the study, register by Sunday, Nov 15th, 11:59 pm.
 The register link is: <https://forms.gle/ec6oZYZB6NG7FMrt5>

 ### Study Link
 Below is the (sample) link for participating this study: <https://otree-demo.herokuapp.com/demo/public_goods/>